techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > Setting the **Presence-based routing** to **on** is the recommended setting.

 > [!NOTE]
-> When **Longest idle** is selected as the routing method, presence-based routing is required and automatically enabled even though the Presence-based routing toggle will be **Off** and grayed out.
+> When **Longest idle** is selected as the routing method, presence-based routing is required and automatically enabled even though the Presence-based routing toggle is **Off** and grayed out.
 >
-> If presence-based routing isn't enabled and there are multiple calls in the queue, the system will present these calls simultaneously to the agents regardless of their presence status.
-This action will result in multiple call notifications to agents, particularly if some agents don’t answer the initial call presented to them.
+> If presence-based routing isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents regardless of their presence status.
+This action results in multiple call notifications to agents, particularly if some agents don’t answer the initial call presented to them.
 >
 > When using **Presence-based routing**, there may be times when an agent receives a call from the queue shortly after becoming unavailable or a short delay in receiving a call from the queue after becoming available.
 >